securefederatedai/openfl/docs/source/workflow/director_based_workflow.roles.rst

 STEP 2: Create PKI Certificates Using Step-CA (Optional)
 --------------------------------------------------------

 The use of mTLS is recommended for deployments in untrusted environments to establish participant identity and to encrypt communication.
-You may either import certificates provided by your organization or use the :ref:`semi-automatic PKI certificate <semi_automatic_certification>` provided by |productName|.
+You may either import certificates provided by your organization or generate certificates with the :ref:`semi-automatic PKI <semi_automatic_certification>` provided by |productName|.

 .. _step3_start_the_director: